Alfred Grislawski: Early life and career

-Grislawski was born 2 November 1919 at Wanne-Eickel in the Ruhrgebiet, the son of Gustav Grislawski, a coal miner and member of the Communist Party of Germany (KPD), and his wife Henriette.
+Grislawski was born on 2 November 1919 at Wanne-Eickel in the Ruhrgebiet, the son of Gustav Grislawski, a coal miner and member of the Communist Party of Germany (KPD), and his wife Henriette.
 He was the second of four children, with an older brother, Walter, a younger sister, Herta, and the youngest brother Horst.
 His first years of his life were characterized by hardship and starvation caused by the hyperinflation in the Weimar Republic in aftermaths of World War I. On leaving school in July 1934, Grislawski left his family home and worked on a farm in Pomerania.
 He applied to join the Kriegsmarine (navy) but was rejected and offered to join the infantry of the Army which he declined.
 Grislawski was then given the option of a career in naval aviation which he accepted.

 From April to late October, Grislawki completed his compulsory Reich Labour Service (Reichsarbeitsdienst).
 On 1 November 1937, he joined the military service of the Luftwaffe with 2.
-Kompanie (2nd compnany) of Fliegerersatzabteilung 16 (16th Flier Replacement Unit) at Schleswig.
+Kompanie (2nd company) of Fliegerersatzabteilung 16 (16th Flier Replacement Unit) at Schleswig.
 In August 1939, he began his flight training at the flight training school in Delmenhorst.
 He then received further training as a fighter pilot at the Jagdfliegerschule, the fighter pilot school at Stolp-Reitz.
 At Stolp-Reitz, he befriended Helmut Bennemann, also from Wanne-Eickel, and Heinrich Füllgrabe.
 On 25 April 1940, Grislawski made his maiden flight on the Messerschmitt Bf 109.
 Following 51 flights on the Bf 109, he received Pilot's Badge in early June.
 He was then posted to 2.
 Staffel (2nd squadron) of Ergänzungs-Jagdgruppe Merseburg, a supplementary training unit based at Merseburg.
 While based at Merseburg, he met his future wife Ilse Hartmeyer in the nearby town Leuna and befriended Hermann Graf.
 In July 1940, Grislawski was posted to III.
 Gruppe (3rd group) of Jagdgeschwader 52 (JG 52—52nd Fighter Wing), a squadron of III.
 Gruppe.